blytkerchan/blytkerchan.github.io/_posts/2017-04-18-this-guy-is-out-of-his-mind-and-lucky-if-he-can-still-see.markdown

 comments: true
 date: 2017-04-18 20:17:32+00:00
 layout: post
-permalink: /blog/2017/04/this-guy-is-out-of-his-mind-and-lucky-if-he-can-still-see/
-slug: this-guy-is-out-of-his-mind-and-lucky-if-he-can-still-see
 title: This guy is out of his mind (and lucky if he can still see)
 wordpress_id: 4169
 categories:
   - Interesting stuff
   - Opinions
 tags:
   - Arduino
   - C++
   - stupidity
   - vision
 ---

 This guy has to be completely bonkers: he wrote an application in C# (would not have my language of choice) to detect a human face in a live video feed and point a laser at it.